tanyhb1/tanyhb1/README.md

-- 👋 Hi, I’m @tanyhb1
+- 👋 Hi, I’m Bryan
-- 👀 I’m interested in programming languages and theoretical CS
+- 👀 I’m interested in program synthesis, programming languages and theoretical CS
 - 🌱 I’m currently a senior at Yale-NUS
+- ✨ You can reach me at bryantanyh@gmail.com or bryantanyh@u.yale-nus.edu.sg

 <!---